-The holidays are the perfect time to show your students you care about them.
+The holidays are the perfect time to show your students and staff just how much you care about them.
 It’s the season of giving, after all.
-So why not share those warm and fuzzy feelings with your customers?
+So why not share those warm and fuzzy feelings with those people who help your business thrive?

 We know you’re busy.
-You’ve got a business to keep going, for Pete’s sake.
-That’s why we’ve put together a list of 6 holiday gift ideas for students and their parents that are sure to show your customers you care.
+That’s why we’ve put together a list of holiday gift ideas for students and staff that are sure to please everyone on your list.

 Whether you have 100 students or 1,000 students, these low-cost holiday gift ideas are sure to spark joy in even your most Grinch-like customer.